AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/5-Explore-and-configure-the-AWS-Management-Console/5.4Create-And-Use-Dashboard-Widgets/index.md

 +++
-title = "Create and use dashboard widgets" date = 2024 weight = 4
+title = "Create and Use Dashboard Widgets" date = 2024 weight = 4
 chapter = false